haules/React-Portfolio/realestate/README.md

 yarn dev
 ```

+API
+Access: https://rapidapi.com/apidojo/api/bayut?utm_source=youtube.com%2FJavaScriptMastery&utm_medium=DevRel&utm_campaign=DevRel -> create user or log in with GMAIL and create an API. take the X-RapidAPI-Key and the X-RapidAPI-Host and add athem to the urile/fetchApi.js file

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.